garrandall/popular-music-data/tracks/monster-kanye-west-jay-z-rick-ross-bon-iver-nicki-minaj.md

 'Cause you'll never get on top of this
 So mommy, best advice is just to get on top of this Have you ever had sex with a pharaoh?
-Ahh, put the pussy in a sarcophagus
+Ah, put the pussy in a sarcophagus
 Now she claiming that I bruised her esophagus
 Head of the class and she just won a swallowship
 I'm living in the future so the present is my past